 - how your institution will support you to ensure that the ambitions of your research proposal can be achieved

 - how your research proposal complements and addresses your institution's strategic aims and priorities.

 The statement should also confirm:

 - the nature of your employment contract and its compliance with our eligibility criteria for New Investigator Awards

 - the source of your salary for the duration of the award

 - that the necessary additional space, facilities and infrastructure will be made available to you for the research for the duration of the award

 - details of any support (financial, administrative, technical or other assistance) that your institution will commit to supporting the application.

 Awards will be made following a rigorous review process and interview.

-If you wish to request a CV details check, you will need to complete and submit the relevant form, which is available on the Trust's eGrants online application system.
+If you wish to make a preliminary application, you will need to complete and submit the relevant form, which is available on the Trust's eGrants online application system.
 You are strongly advised to refer to the Additional information for completing the Investigator Award form [PDF 48KB], which provides an overview to help guide you through the Investigator Award application process.